ph1ps/Food101-CoreML/README.md

 # Food101 for CoreML

 ### Description
 This is the Food101 dataset implemented in Apple's new framework CoreML.
 The Food101 dataset can predict foods from images.
-The model was built with Keras 1.2.2.
+The model was built with Keras 1.2.2 and is a **fine-tuned InceptionV3 model**.

 To test this model you can open the `MNISTPrediction.xcodeproj` and run it on your device (iOS 11 and Xcode 9 is required).
 To test further images just add them to the project and replace my testing with yours.